GenomicMedLab/cool-seq-tool/README.md

 ## Usage

-All CoolSeqTool resources can be initialized by way of a top-level class instance:
+All Cool-Seq-Tool resources can be initialized by way of a top-level class instance:

 ```pycon
 >>> from cool_seq_tool import CoolSeqTool